-- Parents are notified in writing that absences are excessive. - A meeting with the student's class teacher and a member of the administration. - A written plan created by school and the family to resolve the problem. - A faculty review. - Additional charges may be incurred if your child is in need of after school tutoring to catch up on material they have missed, or if your scholarship amount is reduced by Step Up or AAA. - Students with excessive absences are at risk for repeating their grade or dismissal from the program. - Having excused, documented absences can prevent the need for many of these actions.
+- Parents are notified in writing that absences are excessive. - A meeting with the student's class teacher and a member of the administration. - A written Corrective Action Plan created by school and the family to resolve the problem. - A faculty review. - Additional charges may be incurred if your child needs after-school tutoring to catch up on material they have missed, or if your scholarship amount is reduced by Step Up or AAA. - Fees will be assessed for missing Leave requests. - Students with excessive absences are at risk of repeating their grade or dismissal from the program. - Having excused, documented absences can prevent the need for many of these actions.